FloatProtocol/crypto-discord-bots/README.md

 [See this guide on how to obtain a DISCORD_API_KEY](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).

 ## Example: Gas Bot
-Live Gas Bot, uses GasNow Web Socket for an update every 8s

-Add Gas Bot to your server with [OAuth](https://discord.com/oauth2/authorize?client_id=858714564803166248&scope=bot&permissions=67109888).

 ![example](https://user-images.githubusercontent.com/77080072/123562351-32b1fb00-d7a6-11eb-95fb-e7a47a17dcd5.gif)

+Live Gas Bot, uses GasNow Web Socket for an update every 8s.
+This works out of the box without any custom deployments.

+1. Add Gas Bot to your server with [OAuth](https://discord.com/oauth2/authorize?client_id=858714564803166248&scope=bot&permissions=67109888).
+2. Setup a new "Role" e.g. "On Stage" which you can add your bots to and ensure they can access all the channels you want the bots to be displayed on.